-While there exists several non traditional treatment options, the only truly non-treatment based option, is that of the Saint Jude Retreats, which help people overcome an unwanted habit, or unwanted behavior.
-Or, even better, they go about helping those dealing with substance issues by helping them see how they can improve their life and in turn leave the unwanted baggage behind them.
+While there exist several nontraditional treatment options, the only truly non-treatment based option is that of the Saint Jude Retreats, which help people overcome an unwanted habit or unwanted behavior.
+Or, even better, they go about helping those dealing with substance issues by helping them see how they can improve their lives and in turn leave the unwanted baggage behind them.

 Below is Ryan’s recounting of a conversation he shared long ago which forever affected the trajectory of his life’s path.

 Gerald Brown (Jer), one of the [Saint Jude Retreats] Co-Founders, once told me “Ryan, nothing is wrong with you, and you’re going to be fine”.